 Last Updated on

 For someone interested in becoming a welder or metal fabricator, there are many great training programs offered in vocational schools and community colleges all over the U.S. If you live in the state of Massachusetts, there are numerous options to choose from.
 Additionally, there is a relatively large job demand in the area.
-The best part is you only need a high school diploma or GED to get started.

 Currently, in Massachusetts, there are 3,500 jobs available for welders.
 By 2024, the projected number of jobs that will be available is expected to be 3800, or a change of 7.9% over the next 5 years.
 The average annual number of job openings is projected at 115.